Malpaso Productions: Founding

 When Eastwood agreed to take the role of The Man with No Name in A Fistful of Dollars in 1964, his agent told him that it would be a "bad step" for his career.
 The Dollars Trilogy was surprisingly successful.
 After filming Where Eagles Dare in 1968, Eastwood grew annoyed about the money he considered wasted during these big productions.
 He wanted more creative control over his films and decided to form his own production company.
 He thought the choice of "Malpaso" was appropriate.

 Irving Leonard, Eastwood's financial adviser, organized the company for Eastwood following the success of and using the earnings from the Dollars Trilogy.
 The first feature they produced was the 1968 film Hang 'Em High.
 Leonard served as President of the Malpaso Company and associate producer of Eastwood's films from Hang 'Em High until his death in 1969.

 Eastwood is known for very tight shooting schedules, finishing his films on schedule and on budget, or earlier and under budget, typically in much less time than most production companies.

-Few film production companies such as Malpaso Productions have been involved with one studio for releasing its motion pictures.
+Malpaso is unique among film production companies for its over-fifty year relationship with one distributor.
 Warner Bros.
-Pictures has served as the distributor of many of Clint Eastwood's produced, directed and starred films, a relationship that has lasted for nearly half a century and resulted in more than 40 features.
+Pictures has served as the distributor of many of Clint Eastwood's produced, directed and starred films, a relationship that has lasted for over half a century and resulted in more than 40 features.